tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 It could be the [*cloud version*](https://telluriantrainsclocksappserver.azurewebsites.net/) or a local version.
 To access the clock locally, see separate documentation [Installation](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/blob/master/INSTALLATION.md).
 1. Go to the **Registration** page and select the appripriate clock name in the dropdown list.
 1. Optionally enter your name or your stations name.
+1. Optionally enter a *password*.
-This gives the user the right to stop and start the clock for some reason.
+    1. If it is the *user password* it gives the user the right to stop and start the clock for some reason.
+    1. If it is the *administrator password*, the user can also administer the clock settings.
+    1. If no password is entered, the user still can see the clock, but not perform any action.
 1. Click **Save**.
 1. Go to the **Clock** page.
 1. Click on **Show more** and verify that it is the correct clock name your are displaying.

 ## Stopping and starting clock during game
 Sometimes something happens that requirest the clock to be stopped.
-All users that register their (or their stations) name can stop the clock if they select a reason for it.
+All users that register their (or their stations) name and the *user password* can stop the clock if they select a reason for it.
 The clock will display who stopped the clock and why.
 Reason shows in the choosen language.

 When the problem is fixed. only the user that requested the stop or the administrator can resume game time.

 ## Managing pauses
-The clock can be configuret to automatically stop at a specific real time displaying a reason for stopping.
+The clock can be configured to automatically stop at a specific real time displaying a reason for stopping.
 This is practical for example when a game continues after lunch.
 In the **Clock administration** page do the following:
 1. Enter a real time to pause.